googleapis/google-cloud-php/TextToSpeech/README.md

 $resp = $textToSpeechClient->synthesizeSpeech($input, $voice, $audioConfig);
 file_put_contents('test.mp3', $resp->getAudioContent());
 ```

 ### Version

-This component is considered alpha.
-As such, it is still a work-in-progress and is more likely to get backwards-incompatible updates.
+This component is considered beta.
+As such, it should be expected to be mostly
+stable and we're working towards a release candidate.
+We will address issues
+and requests with a higher priority.

 ### Next Steps